 Workers Comp Surveillance Is WORSE Than You Think!

 Navigating the waters of workers' compensation can be tricky, especially when surveillance enters the picture.
 Workers' compensation surveillance is a practice insurance companies use to ensure that claims are legitimate and to prevent fraud.
-This blog aims to shed light on what surveillance entails, who conducts it, how it's done, and what it means for you if you're a worker under scrutiny.
-Understanding these aspects is crucial not only to protect your rights but also to maintain the integrity of your claim.
 Let's dive in and explore the ins and outs of workers' compensation surveillance.

 What is Workers' Compensation Surveillance?